John Rylands Research Institute and Library projects

 - A significant holding of 15th-century blockbooks

-The collection provides a primary resource for the MA in Medieval and Early Modern Studies; some classes take place in the John Rylands Library and offer students a first-hand opportunity to engage with the works.
+The collection provides a primary resource for the MA in Medieval and Early Modern Studies; some classes take place in the Rylands and offer students a first-hand opportunity to engage with the works.

-Current JRRI research projects
+Current Rylands research projects

 Professor Peter E Pormann, Professor of Classics and Graeco-Arabic Studies, is principle investigator on a project entitled: 'The Syriac Galen Palimpsest: Galen's On Simple Drugs and the Recovery of Lost Text through Sophisticated Imaging Techniques'.